Automatic Identification System

 - To be better prepared for working with the multiple stakeholders for ocean spaces.
 Understanding as many of the possible use conflicts and alternatives in the beginning of a planning process is essential to project planning, and this need is not any different for an offshore wind energy project.
 AIS data, along with other data sets, are helpful for determining the best areas with the least amount of conflict.
 The U.S. Coast Guard collects AIS data in real time to monitor and route large-vessel traffic.
 The Coast Guard has also found a secondary use for the data as a source for historical information.
 When collected over many months or years, AIS data illustrate patterns of ocean use by large vessels and help ocean energy planners avoid areas that are likely to cause problems with shipping commerce.
 The data are also helpful for showing where other potential routing measures might be advantageous for the Coast Guard to consider if large numbers of vessels are using a route not currently mapped on nautical charts.
 Without AIS data, planners have less accurate indicators of the full extent of shipping traffic.

 - What used to take months, now takes minutes.
 To obtain AIS data in the past, it was necessary to submit a formal request to the Coast Guard for only a couple months’ or years’ worth of data.
-Now, MarineCadastre.gov has data from 2009 to 2014 available for download by UTM zone and month.
-Aliquot blocks are also available from North Carolina to Maine.
+Now, MarineCadastre.gov has data from 2009 to 2020 available for download.

 - Analyze trends across years.
-The AIS Data Handler includes tools for analyzing trends within the AIS data, which makes MarineCadastre.gov a one-stop shop for AIS data and analytical tools.
-With six years of data now provided on MarineCadastre.gov, users can analyze multiple years of shipping data.
+The AIS Track Builder tool allows users to analyze trends within the AIS data, which makes MarineCadastre.gov a one-stop shop for AIS data and analytical tools.
+With over 10 years of data now provided on MarineCadastre.gov, users can analyze multiple years of shipping data.
 The tools make it easy to compare traffic volume, consistency of traffic patterns, and other vessel traffic behavior.

 - Economic activity.
 AIS data have the potential to describe how much of the economy is dependent on ports and large shipping areas.
 This can show users which ports are the most valuable and what goods may be going in and out of those ports.